Jon has been playing "Black Desert Online" and roaming the lands between Calpheon and Valencia since its initial release in NA.

 To turn timber into plywood you first need to process the timber with chopping into planks.
 Then you process the planks by chopping them into plywood.
 By pressing the L button you open up the processing screen.

-You might also consider buying the Venecil dress set costume (Maid's Outfit) from the Pearl Store if you expect to have long processing sessions while afk, as the Venecil dress set allows you to work directly from the storage window instead of your inventory.
+- Venecil Dress Set: You might also consider buying the Venecil dress set costume (Maid's Outfit) from the Pearl Store if you expect to have long processing sessions while afk, as the Venecil dress set allows you to work directly from the storage window instead of your inventory.

-Turning Rough Stone into Black Stone Powder
+Turning Rough Stone Into Black Stone Powder

 Refineries can be found everywhere, but there are fewer refineries that can be upgraded to level 2 or level 3.
 A level 1 refinery can turn 2 rough stones into a single black powder each working cycle, at level 2 the refinery can turn 10 rough stone into 5 black stone powder and at level 3 the refinery turns 30 rough stones into 15 black stone powders each work cycle.

-You need to man the refinery with a worker, either a goblin worker or if you are often afk a human or even giant worker for the extra stamina.
+You need to man the refinery with a worker, either a goblin worker or, if you are often afk, a human or even giant worker for the extra stamina.

-Finding a Timber Workshop.
+Finding a Wood Workbench

 If you manage to get lucky and have an artisan worker with the skill Timber Packing you should definitely use him to make your crates as he will make extra crates in the same time depending on the bonus.
-As an example a human worker with Adv, Timber Packing (+3) wil make four crates in the time it takes to make one.
+As an example a human worker with Adv, Timber Packing (+3) will make four crates in the time it takes to make one.
 The three extra crates still require the same amount of plywood and black stone powder.

 Produced Calpheon Timber Crates.

-Finally you get the Calpheon Timber Crates in your storage after they have been made in the wood workshop and you can sell them to a trade manager.
+Finally, you get the Calpheon Timber Crates in your storage after they have been made in the wood workshop and you can sell them to a trade manager.
 Remember that the distance bonus you get increases the further you take the crate.
 You can also sell it in the same town you made it but then you will not get any distance bonus.
 Below you can see how much you can get for a single crate if you sell it in the town it was produced in at 130% trade price.